adityasamant25/spring-boot-golden-examples/client-app/README.md

 ```

 This will create a Docker image as per the naming convention defined:
-e.g. `adityasamantlearnings/springboot-customers-basic:0.0.1`
+e.g. `adityasamantlearnings/springboot-client-app:0.0.1`

-#### Run the application
+#### Run the application using docker-compose
 > [!NOTE]
-> The below command will run the application with the image residing on the `adityasamantlearnings/springboot-customers-basic` repository which is built for arm64 architecture.
+> The below command will run the application with the images residing on the `adityasamantlearnings/springboot-client-app` and `adityasamantlearnings/springboot-customers-basic` repositories which are built for arm64 architecture.
-Replace `adityasamantlearnings/springboot-customers-basic:0.0.1` with the appropriate name and tag of the image you wish to run.
+Replace the image paths with the appropriate name and tag of the images you wish to run in the docker-compose.yml file.
 ```
-docker run -d --name customers-basic -p 8081:8081 adityasamantlearnings/springboot-customers-basic:0.0.1
+docker-compose up
 ```

 #### Access from a terminal
 ```
-curl localhost:8081/api/customers
+curl localhost:8082/api/customers
 ```

 The expected output is: